Wojtek120/IMU-velocity-and-displacement-measurements/README.md

   <img src="./img/testst.jpg" width="270" alt="Testing"/>
 </p>

-The average error was quite large ~12% probably could be smaller if more expensive sensors would be used.
+The average error was quite large (~12%) - probably could be smaller if more expensive sensors had been used.
 I paid for that one ~2$.

 <a name="contact"></a>
 ## Contact